Shivamjh09/pdf-summarizer-project-/README.md

 **[Contributor Name](https://github.com/amantiwaricse))**
 Contribution: Assisted in deploying the Large Language Model (LLM) locally, providing valuable guidance and technical support to successfully implement the local deployment process.

-Here's a sample README for your GitHub project that explains how to deploy an LLM model locally using your Flask application:

----

 # Local LLM Model Deployment with Flask